-You may qualify for early eligibility for TRICARE if you're issued delayed-effective-date active duty orders:
+In some cases, you may qualify for early eligibility for TRICARE.
+You might qualify if your Service issues you delayed-effective-date active duty orders:

 - In support of a contingency operation